wyang19a/compounding-log-client/README.md

 - Ajax
 - JQuery

 ### TODOS
 - Recipe `UPDATE` and `DELETE` refreshes the list.
 - Fix bootstrap modal not closing on submit.
+- Prepopulate all edit fields, not just for recipe.
+- Make forms appear/disappear as needed.

 ### Thoughts
 It was challenging for me to implement all the CRUD routes properly between three resources I had, but it was a great practice designing my own RESTful API and connecting it to frontend.
 I had lots of struggle and small successes while working on this project.